 If your case is declined and your lawyer won’t do anymore or tells you the case is finished, seek an experienced whistleblower lawyer or get another opinion immediately.
 Declined whistleblower often can be fixed and lead to multi-million dollar awards.

-The whistleblower lawyers at MahanyLaw will consider declined cases.
+The whistleblower lawyers at MahanyLaw do consider declined cases.
 Each case is evaluated on a case by case basis.
-For more information, contact attorney Brian Mahany at or by phone at 414.704.6731 (direct).
+For more information, contact attorney Brian Mahany online, by email or by phone at 202-800-9791.
+Cases accepted nationwide.

 [Haven’t filed a whistleblower case?
 See or download our 11 Step Guide to Blowing the Whistle.]